gulsensabak/Network-Flow-Algorithm/README.md

 # Network-Flow-Algorithm
-#### This project is mmade for CMPE 250 course in Boğziçi University.
+#### This project is made for CMPE 250 course in Boğziçi University.
 #### The aim is finding the max flow with the given input.
 #### This project includes file reading and Ford Fulkerson algorithm.